 This chapter is set during an unspecified time in the past, in an unspecified kingdom, where Woody plays the court jester.
 The King (played by Anthony Quayle) doesn’t like the jester very much and doesn’t think he’s funny (featured joke: “What’s black and white and black and white and black and white and black and white?”/“A nun, falling down the stairs!”)
 While trying hard to amuse the King, to keep his job (and his head), the jester becomes smitten with the Queen (Lynn Redgrave), who doesn’t think much of him either.
 After visiting a sorcerer (played by Geoffrey Holder) the jester gets a love potion which he uses on the Queen, making her desire him.
-But first the Jester much steal the key to the Queen’s chastity belt (saying to himself “with most grievous dispatch, I must open the latch, and get to her snatch”).
+But first, the Jester much steal the key to the Queen’s chastity belt (saying to himself “with most grievous dispatch, I must open the latch, and get to her snatch”).
 A series of mishaps leads to the jester getting his hand stuck inside the chastity belt, while it’s still attached to the Queen.
 And at that moment, the King decides to go to the Queen’s bedroom…

 2/WHAT IS SODOMY?

+This fetish is bestiality.
 Gene Wilder stars as a doctor who unexpectedly falls in love with a sheep named Daisy.
 He begins having an affair with her, meeting her in cheap motels, and is eventually caught and exposed by his wife (Elaine Giftos), and loses everything and is publicly humiliated, only to have the sheep dump him in the end.
 The thing that makes this chapter work so well is that it is played completely straight, despite the completely absurd premise.
-Wilder deserves a lot of credit for this one, not many men could lie in bed with a sheep and declare his love for her, without looking completely ridiculous.
+Wilder deserves a lot of credit for this one, not many men could lay in bed with a sheep and declare his love for her, without looking completely ridiculous.
 And that’s what makes this so funny.
 I loved it.

 3/WHY DO SOME WOMEN HAVE TROUBLE REACHING ORGASM?

-This chapter is set in Italy and spoken entirely in Italian, with English subtitles.
+This chapter is set in Italy and is spoken entirely in Italian, with English subtitles.
 Woody stars as a man named Fabrizio who has just gotten married to a beautiful virgin named Gina (Louise Lasser).
 But on their wedding night, despite supposedly being a skilled and experienced lover, Fabrizio can’t seem to please Gina.
 She just lays there, feeling nothing.
 As the weeks progress it doesn’t get better.
 Fabrizio tries every trick he knows, confiding in his friends for advice, but nothing turns Gina on.
-There’s a funny segment when, after being advised that women needs lots of foreplay, Fabrizio almost passing out from exhaustion after spending hours massaging and caressing Gina’s body in a futile attempt to turn her on.
-Eventually they discover that the only way Gina can get turned on is by having sex in public.
+There’s a funny segment when, after being advised that women need lots of foreplay, Fabrizio almost passes out from exhaustion after spending hours massaging and caressing Gina’s body in a futile attempt to turn her on.
+Eventually, they discover that the only way Gina can get turned on is by having sex in public.
 And so that’s what they start doing, sneaking into stores, theaters, and other public places, to secretly have sex.
 Fabrizio is happy that Gina is finally enjoying sex, but the pressure of doing it in public, while trying not to get caught, is not easy.

 Generally, I’m not big on films with subtitles, but it worked well enough in this one segment of the film.